lawrennd/old_talks/_mlphysical/machine-learning-multiverse.md

 ---

-Here's a link to the paper describing this work <https://arxiv.org/abs/2206.05985>.
+Link to the paper describing this work <https://arxiv.org/abs/2206.05985>.